ryancollinsnc13/TikTok-TechJam/README.md

 ## ⏱ **Timeout**

-Please note that the application will timeout after a bit, so ensure to test your commands promptly.
+Please note that the application will timeout after a bit, so make sure to test your commands promptly.

 ---